 Kaepernick, a four-year starter who runs the pistol offense with elite precision, rushed for 148 yards and three touchdowns and completed 10 of 15 passes for 181 yards and one score.
 He ranks seventh nationally in total offense (319.2 yards per game) and has the undefeated Wolf Pack (5-0) ranked No. 21 in The Associated Press Top 25.

 "He's been in it a long time so he really understands it," Cal coach Jeff Tedford said.
 "Secondly, he's very fast.
 Not that Prince isn't -- when Prince gets out on the edge, he can hurt you as well.
 But (Kaepernick) is just used to that offense.
 That's his offense and he runs it perfectly.
-UCLA does a nice job with it, but they're not as
+UCLA does a nice job with it, but they're not as in-depth as Nevada, as of yet."

 This is the first year the Bruins have employed the pistol, and coach Rick Neuheisel says their scheme is still evolving.
 And he admits Prince doesn't present the same running threat as Kaepernick, who ranks 17th nationally in rushing (109.6 yards per game).
 Prince has rushed for 142 yards all season.